The Wraparound: All the info to know about the NHL playoff games today

 The Wraparound is your daily look at the 2020 Stanley Cup Playoffs.
 We’ll break down all of the NHL playoff games today with the all-important television and live streaming information included.

-• Check out NHL Bubble Wrap to look back at all of Thursday’s action.
+• Check out NHL Bubble Wrap to look back at all of Sunday’s action.

-• Claude Julien was hospitalized with chest pains and will not coach the Canadiens for the remainder of the First Round.
+• Max Pacioretty has been fined $2,500 by the NHL for his late-game slash on Alex DeBrincat.

-• Capitals forward Nicklas Backstrom is out for Game 2 and in concussion protocol after taking an Anders Lee hit early in Game 1.
+There will be some lineup shuffling for Monday’s Game 4 (8 p.m.
+ET, NBCSN; livestream) as the Bruins hold a 2-1 series lead over the Hurricanes.

 NHL GAMES TODAY